 Home country bias.
 Investors—be they American, Italian, or Brazilian—typically feel most comfortable when they choose to invest in companies headquartered in their home countries.
 After all, they’re usually the companies that such investors read about in local or national media and the companies that they do business with as consumers most often.

 - Risk: Home country bias may translate to missed investment opportunities.
 Heavy reliance on U.S. stocks, bonds, and real estate can keep you from expanding your investment strategy to take advantage of global investment opportunities.

-- Consideration: Examine emerging markets, where evidence shows thousands are climbing into the middle class and ready to contribute to growing economies.
-Sure, investing there comes with risks, but it also comes with potential rewards.
-It’s a good idea to see to it that most of your assets have some global component.
+- Consideration: It’s a good idea to see to it that most of your assets have some global component.
 And remember that while currency exchange rates may introduce risks to your portfolio, they also may pave the way toward enhanced returns.

 Some additional caveats